Lopez scores 28, Bucks beat Bulls 127-106 to clinch Central - NewsBreak

 But the Bulls once again lost to an elite opponent.
 They are a combined 2-20 against the top four teams in the East and West.

+Chicago also fell to sixth place in the Eastern Conference, a game behind Toronto with three to play.
+The Raptors beat Atlanta.

-Vucevic hit a corner 3-pointer for Chicago just before the halftime buzzer and DeRozan made a jumper in the opening seconds of the third to cut it to 58-48.
+Vucevic hit a corner 3-pointer for Chicago just before the halftime buzzer and DeRozan hit a jumper in the opening seconds of the third to cut it to 58-48.

 Milwaukee regrouped and pushed the lead to 21, only to have the Bulls get within 10 again late in the third.
 Two free throws by Antetokounmpo in the closing minute of the quarter and a 3 from the top by Jrue Holiday made it 96-80 before DeRozan hit jumper to cut the margin to 14 heading to the fourth.